ZachAnsbro/IT-1025/Lab7/readme.md

 Classes are like blueprints that are defined to create objects.
 Objects use the blueprint created by the class to add data and methods.
 To instantiate an object from a class is essentially to create a copy of the class that will inherit all of the data and methods.
 ## Object Oriented Concepts
 ### Instantiated Objects
+The instantiated objects of the shark class are all of the classes attributes and methods.
 ### Inheritance
+Classes can be created out of other classes with the original class being referred to as the base class and the one being created out of it is called a derived class.
+When creating a derived class, it will inherit all of the attributes and behaviors of the base class and can use additional attributes.
 ### Encapsulation and Abstraction
 ## Unified Modeling Language (UML)

 ## Conclusion